-A transaction that assumes exposure to the market for a period before the measurement date to allow for marketing activities that are usual and customary for transactions involving such assets or liabilities; it is not a forced transaction (e.g. a forced liquidation or distress sale).
+A transaction that assumes exposure to the market for a period before the measurement date to allow for marketing activities that are usual and customary for transactions involving such assets or liabilities: it is not a forced transaction other comprehensive income and expenditure other long-term employee benefits other price risk

+(e.g. a forced liquidation or distress sale).

-Items of expense and income (including reclassification adjustments) that are not recognised in the Surplus or Deficit on the Provision of Services as required or income and expenditure permitted by the Code.
-Examples include changes in revaluation surplus; actuarial gains and losses on defined benefit plans and gains and losses on remeasuring available-for-sale financial assets.
+Items of expense and income (including reclassification adjustments) that are not recognised in the Surplus or Deficit on the Provision of Services as required or permitted by the Code.
+Examples include changes in revaluation surplus and remeasurement of the net defined benefit liability (asset).